How Long Does It Take To Get Money After A Settlement?

 - Gathering medical evidence and medical records

-Your attorney will provide an itemized statement of these legal costs on demand.
+Your attorney will provide an itemized statement of these legal costs upon request.

 The remainder of the settlement is yours now that all fees and liens have been deducted.

-What Should I Do if My Settlement Is Badly Delayed?
+What Should I Do if My Settlement Is Significantly Delayed?

-In most cases, the victims of personal injury cases can expect to receive settlement within six weeks of negotiations ending.
+In most cases, personal injury victims can expect to receive their settlement within six weeks of negotiations ending.

-Sometimes, unexpected additional delays occur, so what can you do about this?
+Sometimes, unexpected delays occur, so what can you do about this?

-Reach out to your attorney and request an explanation for the delay at minimum.
-Ideally, your lawyer may come up with some options to expedite this settlement payment.
+At a minimum, reach out to your attorney and request an explanation for the delay.
+Ideally, your lawyer can provide options to expedite the settlement payment.

-Although your attorney is not legally obliged, they may agree to issuing a partial settlement payment.
+Although your attorney is not legally obligated, they may agree to issue a partial settlement payment.
 This gives you access to at least part of your settlement without needing to consider a lawsuit cash advance.
 Your attorney will retain a portion of the settlement to negotiate any liens.